-If you’re planning to take advantage of Memorial Day sales on furniture and other big-ticket items, should you also take advantage of the financing the store offers?
+If you’re planning to take advantage of new-year sales on furniture and other big-ticket items, should you also take advantage of the financing the store offers?

 It can be an enticing prospect.
 In-store financing has a reputation for being easier for high-risk borrowers to qualify for, compared with mainstream credit products.
 It’s also common for stores to offer lengthy 0 percent interest periods.
 So, financing a sectional sofa may seem like a good way to bulk up your credit report and avoid interest.